rpcavaco/riscosrv_v2_pg/README.md

 During insertion, the created record just recieves record creation timestamp, record termination field is NULL.

-During update, current record is deleted (recieves termination timestamp) and a nem one is created (just record creation is filled).
+During update, current record is deleted (recieves termination timestamp) and a new one is created (just record creation is filled).

 Required fields
 ('editable' field still must contain 'true'):